emranxec/KeepLearning/README.md

 - Allows admin support
 - Adds many plugins that developers can use to work
 -  Spring allows you to easily connect with database and queue services like Oracle, PostgreSQL, MySQL, MongoDB, Redis, Solr.

+> Suppose your application want to interact with
+DB, if there are Spring Data libraries on class path then it automatically sets up connection to
+DB along with the Data Source class.

 #### pom.xml
 > REST API - Spring framework,spring MVC Framework, JSON binding framework